Photo Collection Online

 KEYWORD SEARCH — Probably the most effective way to search if you have some sense of what you’re looking for.

 RANDOM IMAGES — Get acquainted with our collection simply by exploring.
 This is a fun way to start!

-CLICK & SEARCH — Search your topic of interest, or title, by alphabetical listing.
+SEARCH BY TERM — Search your topic of interest, or title, by alphabetical listing.
 For example, if you’re interested in all photographs of or associated with Germantown Avenue, click on “G” under the TITLE field and then view the results.
 If you’re searching under “CREATOR,” search by first name; for example, look under “A” for Alan Worthington.

 ADVANCED SEARCH — Search here if you have fairly detailed information about what you’re looking for, or if you want to limit the search by date.

 BROWSE PHOTOS — Have some time and want to take it from the top?
 This is all of the photos currently archived.

 LOOK HERE for finding aids that may lead you to exactly what you want.

 Between 1903 and 1910, John Naylor of Chestnut Hill created 125 black-and-white photographs of 80 homes, 78 of which are in Chestnut Hill and Wyndmoor.
 Fifty-seven of these properties remain, and, sadly, 23 have been demolished.
 View the Naylor Collection to see the 125 photographs alongside information including architect, property description, contractor, and original owner.
 You might find your house!